32 Elderly Care & Fall Detection

 Multi-Modal Sensor Integration for Elderly Care:

-Wearable Physiological Smartwatch/pendant with accelerometer, gyroscope, PPG Fall events, heart rate, activity level, sleep quality Fall detection, cardiovascular monitoring, activity decline
+• Wearable physiological: Smartwatch or pendant with accelerometer, gyroscope, and PPG.
+Data collected: fall events, heart rate, activity level, and sleep quality.
+Clinical value: fall detection, cardiovascular monitoring, and spotting activity decline.

 32.7 Behavioral Pattern Analytics: From Raw Sensors to Clinical Insights